 2. There are outages occasionally.

-On some occasions, the power losses last longer than expected, and you don’t want to incur a lot of expenses on standby home generators.
+Sometimes, the power losses last longer than expected, and you don’t want to incur many expenses on standby home generators.

 List of generators you can consider for these scenarios